mlocati/betterpoeditor/src-mono/readme.txt

 and
 sudo apt-get install libmono-winforms2.0-cil

 The application must be compiled for mono.
-For this you have to install both the following components:
+For this you have to install the following components:

-sudo apt-get install mono-xbuild sudo apt-get install mono-gmcs
+sudo apt-get install mono-devel sudo apt-get install mono-xbuild sudo apt-get install mono-gmcs